Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Sidenote - Source-available Software
+## Sidenote - Source-Available Software
 <hr />

-### Source-available model
+### The Source-Available Model
 The "One (or two) Freedoms"

-Often included in distributions or avaliable on request
+Often included in distributions or available on request

 Proprietary compatibility